joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 The alert Excessive HTTP Errors is implemented as follows:

-- 'WHEN count() GROUPED OVER top 5 'http.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes'
+- `WHEN count() GROUPED OVER top 5 'http.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes`

 - Metric:
   - WHEN count() GROUPED OVER top 5 ‘http.response.status_code’